 Another might have you fleeing an area that’s about to be purged, giving you a limited amount of turns to succeed.
 One has you planning ambushes as you fend off waves of humans while you defend the matriarch.
 The variety is very much a good thing and something I didn’t expect going into Attack Of The Earthlings.
 But it’s not all good news.

 One stage, in particular, is simply awful.
 The game takes away most of your strategical options and gives you a single grunt of which you have to sneak through a level.
-This level, in particular, pulls out a plot device that makes it so the lone grunt is incapable of killing any humans.
+This level, in particular, pulls out a plot device that makes it so the lone grunt is incapable of killing any earthlings

 Consuming humans is needed to succeed, but the gross sound effect can be grating.
 Blegh.

 Controlling a single unit through a stealth sequence in a turn-based game is tedious, time-consuming and unfun.
-If you get the little guy spotted even once, its toast and you’re doing it over again, with the same patrol routes and unchanging gameplay.
+If you get the little guy spotted even once, it’s toast and you’re doing it over again, with the same patrol routes and unchanging gameplay.
 Variety isn’t always good and that level, in particular demonstrates that fact, but it’s an ugly blemish that doesn’t extend to the rest of the stages thankfully.

 Furthermore, the design of the game isn’t procedural or random, this means that the game has next to no replay value compared to similar titles.
 This isn’t a bad thing by itself, not every game needs to be infinitely replayable, but it’s also a tad short for my tastes.
 It lasted me around eight hours from start to finish.
 Keep in mind, it is a turn based game which is slower by nature so eight hours isn’t all that much.